Newo201/GEKI_Vacation_Scholarship/README.md

 The reason that these have not been merged is because they require us to use pseudo-densities rather than densities.
 Specifically, in these cases we need to use $w_l \propto exp(-\frac{1}{2}(y-y_l^{(i)})^T(C_{l-1}^{y|x})^{-1}(y-y_l^{(i)}))$ because we do not have an analytical expression for the density.

+## Suggestions For Further Work

+One idea is to integrate an EKI step within an ABC sampler.
+The basic ABC involves sampling parameters from their prior distribution, simulating synthetic data and only retaining samples close enough to the true data.
+ABC tends to suffer from high rejection rates (particularly in higher dimensions), which makes the algorithm computationally inefficient.
+If we can use an EKI step to move the particles before applying the rejection step this may lead to less likelihood evaluations for a given number of accepted samples.

+Since data augmentation proved to be effective at estimating the noise parameter, one could investigate this further by looking at more complicated noise models.
+For example, one could look at a Gaussian process.

+Finally, a consideration of how we could modify the EKI and GEKI algorithms for parameter estimation in multivariate time series.

 ## References

 Samuel Duffield, Sumeetpal S. Singh, Ensemble Kalman inversion for general likelihoods, Statistics & Probability Letters, Volume 187, 2022, 109523, ISSN 0167-7152, <https://doi.org/10.1016/j.spl.2022.109523>.